kugurerdem/rugu.dev/content/english/blog/npc.md

 phenomenon, and as a result, their potential is limited to mediocrity at best.

-The thing is, even though the opinions you get from your thinking process might differ from those that are just as smart as you, you can still benefit having them.
+The thing is, even though the opinions you get from your thinking process might differ from those that are just as smart as you, you can still benefit from having them.

 I think following a diet plan is a good example of this.
 If your goal is simply to lose weight, whether it's a carnivore, herbivore, Mediterranean, paleo, or intermittent fasting diet, all of them are likely better than not having a plan and randomly eating whatever is available.
 While one diet might be better than others in certain ways, I believe most people would benefit from any of these diets.
-The key factor is whether you can stick to the diet in a healthy way while maintaining a calorie deficit.
+The key factor is whether you can healthily stick to the diet while maintaining a calorie deficit.

 I believe this also applies to building exercise programs.
 Whether you're doing calisthenics, bodybuilding, powerlifting, swimming, running, or anything else,